 We work with our members to:

-- Advocate for the rights of people with autism before the European institutions;
+- Advocate for the rights of autistic people before the European institutions;

 - Monitor European laws and policies;